Project

 Actions #5

-Updated by Fernando Bertuccelli over 1 year ago
+Updated by Fernando Bertuccelli almost 2 years ago

 The CSV export and import function is very useful for transferring memories from one radio model to another.